Muda — 7 types of Waste

 the titles for types of waste are user-defined — so that your team can best analyze and eliminate the unique types of waste found in YOUR process

-How to eliminate the 7 deadly wastes
+How to eliminate the 7 forms of waste

 Systems2win Word and Excel templates